 And while the students were only halfway thru the course, they said Chef "Izzy" had already done that.
 One student, Smokey Neal, told us, "I’ve hated school my entire life, this is the only school I’ve ever wanted to go to… He’s a great instructor."

 The six classes are held on Friday nights from 6-m to 9-pm.
-They cover everything from sanitation, to knife skills for food prep, and the fundamentals of cooking healthy entrees, sauces, appetizers, hor d 'oeuvres and pastas.
-The tuition is just $160 for all six classes, and that's a real bargain.
+They cover everything from y and sanitation, to knife skills for food prep, and the fundamentals of cooking healthy entrees, sauces, appetizers, hor d ‘oeuvres and pastas.
+The tuition is just $160 for all six classes, and that’s a real bargain.
 Chef Izzy" says he was in Chicago during spring break, and similar classes there run about $1,600.
 And for my money, the best part of each class is the final half hour.
-That's when everything that everyone cooked is set out buffet-style, and you get to chow down and sample all of it.
+That’s when everything that everyone cooked is set out buffet-style, and you get to chow down and sample all of it.